 Disaster Case Manager – Hurricane Irma

 Position Summary: Disaster Case Management is a time-limited process where a trained Disaster Case Manager partners with a disaster affected individual or family (Client) to plan for and achieve realistic goals for recovery following a disaster.
 The Disaster Case Manager serves as a primary point of contact, assisting the Client in coordinating necessary services and resources to address the client’s complex disaster recovery needs in order to re-establish normalcy.
 The Disaster Case Manager relies on the Client to play an active or lead role in his or her own recovery.
-We’re hiring for multiple roles in several locations:
+We’re hiring for multiple roles in Collier County and Monroe Counties.

 Essential Job Requirements: